 For the Campaign Objective, choose the option “Traffic” under consideration.
 Name your campaign and create an ad set from the same menu.

-In the next screen, make sure you’ve enabled Campaign Budget Optimization and have a campaign budget according to how much you want to spend on the ads daily.
+In the next screen, make sure you’ve enabled Campaign Budget Optimization (or Advantage Campaign Budget) and have a campaign budget according to how much you want to spend on the ads daily.

 Then let’s look at the necessary Ad Set settings.